nexmo-se/hubspot-integration/README.md

 You need to have a developer account to be able to create applications.

-1. Create public application
+1. Create public application.
+See steps below

+First, you need to select your application name.
+Then you can navigate to the Auth tab.
+In the auth tab, you need to fill in the Redirect URL.
+Use first a dummy value such as google.com (This is needed so that we can create the application and get the clientId and clientSecret).
+Select `crm.objects.contacts.read` as scope.
+Hit on save and copy the clientId and clientSecret into the `neru.yml` file.
+You can deploy the application now

+2. Deploy the neru app.

-2. Add the neru app URL in the Redirect URL (on the Auth tab)
+3. Add the neru app URL (instance host address 2) followed by `/oauth-callback` URL in the Redirect URL.
+Like this `${neruApp}/oauth-callback`.
-3. Add the `crm.objects.contacts.read` scope (Auth tab)
 4. On the left hand-side click on CRM cards
 5. Create a CRM card called Send Message and another one called Conversation History.